bfrg/vim-qf-diagnostics/README.md

-# vim-qf-tooltip
+# vim-qf-diagnostics

+- Populate the sign column with quickfix or location list errors
-Display the error message for the current line in a popup window (like a tooltip).
+- Display the error message for the current line in a popup window (like a tooltip).

 The plugin checks if the current `quickfix` list (or `location-list`) contains any errors for the current line and displays them in a popup window at the